behemphi/behemphi.github.io/_posts/2016-07-30-delightful-local-development-environments-with-chef-and-vagrant-part-5.md

 ### Deconstructing the Recipe

-The first two statements initialize and identifier called "allowed_users" and assign it the value from our attribute.
+The first two statements initialize an identifier called "allowed_users" and assign it the value from our attribute.
 We ensure that the user `vagrant` is always on the list of `allow_users` so local development is not interrupted.

 For the template resource the group, owner and mode are the typical Linux file permissions.